- Fee assured

 From 2000-2014 I worked for the National Offender Management Service (Prison Service)

 •Head of Psychology at HMP The Mount (2000-2005)

 •Head of Psychology for the London Prisons (2005-2008)

 •National Head of Interventions for violent offenders (2012-2014)

+I also work privately as a psychologist, cognitive-behavioural therapist and behavioural couples therapist.
 I am passionate about the work that I do, which is driven by seeing the positive results that a cognitive-behavioural approach can achieve.
 My style is warm and collaborative, believing that recovery occurs when the client understands their difficulties and the triggers for them and learns the skills and techniques to combat and overcome them.

 Areas of interest

 Panic Disorder; Obsessive-Compulsive Disorder; Post-Traumatic Stress Disorder; Health Anxiety; Social Anxiety; Generalised Anxiety Disorder; Phobias; Insomnia; Depression

 Following treatment of a Bupa member, I will communicate with GPs in line with Department of Health, GMC and appropriate professional bodies guidelines.